eunomia-bpf/bpf-developer-tutorial/src/7-execsnoop/README_en.md

 With this code, we can capture process execution events in the Linux kernel and analyze the process execution conditions.Instructions: Translate the following Chinese text to English while maintaining the original formatting:

-"eunomia-bpf is an open-source eBPF dynamic loading runtime and development toolchain that combines with Wasm.
-Its goal is to simplify the development, building, distribution, and execution of eBPF programs.
+We use eunomia-bpf to compile and execute this example.
 You can refer to the following link to download and install the ecc compilation toolchain and ecli runtime: [https://github.com/eunomia-bpf/eunomia-bpf](https://github.com/eunomia-bpf/eunomia-bpf).
-We use eunomia-bpf to compile and execute this example.

 Compile using a container: